davidavdav/GaussianMixtures.jl/README.md

 Gaussian Mixture Models (GMMs)
 =======================

-This julia type is more specific than Dahua Lin's [MixtureModels](https://github.com/lindahua/MixtureModels.jl), in that it deals only with normal (multivariate) distributions (a.k.a Gaussians), but it does so more efficiently.
+This Julia type is more specific than Dahua Lin's [MixtureModels](https://github.com/lindahua/MixtureModels.jl), in that it deals only with normal (multivariate) distributions (a.k.a Gaussians), but it does hopefully more efficiently.

 At this moment, we have implemented only diagonal covariance GMMs.

-In training the parameters of a GMM using the Expectation Maximization algorithms the inner loop (computing the Baum-Welch statistics) can be carried out efficiently using Julia's standard parallelization infrastructure, e.g., using SGE.
+In training the parameters of a GMM using the Expectation Maximization (EM) algorithms the inner loop (computing the Baum-Welch statistics) can be carried out efficiently using Julia's standard parallelization infrastructure, e.g., using SGE.

 Vector dimensions
 ------------------

 Some remarks on the dimension.
 There are three main indexing variables:
- - The gaussian index
+ - The Gaussian index
  - The data point
  - The feature dimension

 Often data is stored in 2D slices, and computations can be done efficiently as matrix multiplications.
-For this it is nice to have the data in standard row,column order however, we can't have these consistently over all three indices.
+For this it is nice to have the data in standard row,column order however, we can't have these consistently over all three indexes.

 My approach is to have:
  - The data index (`i`) always be a row-index
- - The feature dimenssion index (`k`) always to be a column index
+ - The feature dimension index (`k`) always to be a column index
  - The Gaussian index (`j`) to be mixed, depending on how it is used

 Type